Crown-Commercial-Service/digitalmarketplace-govuk-frontend/README.md

 - compiles sass and js from `src` and places in `app/public`
 - watch task for any file changes to `src`, compiles and reloads the browser (using browsersync)
 - Start the webserver and reload the server if any server config changes (using nodemon)

+## 3. Testing features in apps

+Follow the steps in `docs/publishing-a-pre-release.md` to push a branch to GitHub as a release that can be consumed by other NodeJS apps.

+Alternatively, you can create a package locally using `npm run build`:

+    # in digitalmarketplace-govuk-frontend
+    $ npm run build
+    # change to an app
+    $ cd ../digitalmarketplace-user-frontend
+    $ npm install ../digitalmarketplace-govuk-frontend/package

 ## 3. Publishing